 How To Make Yourself More Visible Offline

-The power of unforgettable presentations and amazing events
+The power of networking, unforgettable presentations and amazing events

 Prepare yourself for in-person visibility opportunities

-After having a look at your online visibility it is now time for you offline visibility.
+After having a look at your online visibility, it is now time for your offline visibility.
 There are several ways to let people, usually locally, but with internet possibilities of course also globally, get to know you and/or your business by you actually being there.
 It can happen that you are asked to give a presentation about yourself or your business.
 If this happens you want to be prepared!
-By organizing an event you can take matters into your own hands.
-In those cases, the importance of knowing how to make unforgettable presentations and how to organize amazing events come in handy.
+By organising an event you can take matters into your own hands.
+In those cases, the importance of knowing how to make unforgettable presentations and how to organise amazing events come in handy.

 6 Essentials of unforgettable presentations